workbooks/client_lib/README.markdown

   create more than one report with the same name so if you are accessing reports by name, make sure the names are unique otherwise you may not get the results you expect.

-* By specifying an .xls extension, the report can be retrieved in XSL Spreadsheet format (compatible with recent versions of Microsoft Excel) using either of the approaches above.
+* By specifying an .xlsx extension, the report can be retrieved in XLSX Spreadsheet format (compatible with recent versions of Microsoft Excel) using either of the approaches above.

 # Changing Objects